dhavalparmar1998/crud-js/README.md

 # crud-js
-I have made CRUD opeartion project using Javascript
+I have made CRUD operation project using Javascript